What Is This Indian Doing ?

 different.
 I'll try to explain....

-To the Indian the meaning of the word medicine refers to anything that improves one connection to The Great
+To the Indian the meaning of the word medicine refers to

 Spirit.
 Anything that improves ones life.
 This includes the healing of body, mind, and spirit.
 Medicine is